Monitoring spin coherence of single nitrogen-vacancy centers in nanodiamonds during pH changes in aqueous buffer

-The present results concerning the fluctuations of $T_2$ and $\omega_0$ in quantum spin measurement schemes provide direction for the implementation of nanoscale thermometry~\cite{kucsko2013nanometre,neumann2013high,tzeng2015time,simpson2017non} and quantum decoherence spectroscopy~\cite{hall2010monitoring,cole2009scanning,luan2015decoherence}.
-For example, NV-nanodiamond thermometry is a promising technique for biological analysis and is expected to allow the observation of cells in activated conditions, such as neuronal excitation~\cite{barry2016optical,simpson2017non,tanimoto2016detection} and mitochondrial activity~\cite{okabe2012intracellular}.
-The resonance frequency of ODMR has a temperature dependence of $-74$ kHz$\cdot {\rm K}^{-1}$ and, from this change, one can measure the local temperature around the nanodiamonds.
-A realistic temperature range monitored during mammalian cellular activities is 34--42 $^\circ$C, having a standard temperature of 38 $^\circ$C~\cite{donner2012mapping,okabe2012intracellular,liu2015intracellular,tsuji2017difference}.
+The present results concerning the fluctuations of $T_2$ and $\omega_0$ in the quantum spin measurement schemes provide an important direction for the real implementation of nanoscale thermometry~\cite{kucsko2013nanometre,neumann2013high,tzeng2015time,simpson2017non} and quantum decoherence spectroscopy~\cite{hall2010monitoring,cole2009scanning,luan2015decoherence}.
+For example, NV-nanodiamond thermometry is promising for biological analysis and is expected to allow the observation of cells in activated conditions, such as neuronal excitation~\cite{barry2016optical,simpson2017non,tanimoto2016detection} and mitochondrial activity~\cite{okabe2012intracellular}.
+The resonance frequency of ODMR has a temperature dependence of $-74$ kHz$\cdot {\rm K}^{-1}$ and, through this change, one can measure the local temperature around the nanodiamonds.
+A realistic temperature range monitored during mammalian cellular activities is 34--42 $^\circ$C with a standard temperature of 38 $^\circ$C~\cite{donner2012mapping,okabe2012intracellular,liu2015intracellular,tsuji2017difference}.
 This means that only a temperature change of $\pm$4 $^\circ$C ($\pm$0.3 MHz), at largest, is expected.